 Biography of David Tennant

 The boy first performed in public in his primary school choir.
-David did well in school, earning excellent grades in English, but he didn't take part in school plays.
-Instead, he traveled with his father to summer church missions on the island of Great Cumbrae.
-There they conducted various games and activities, and David performed in plays based on biblical parables.
-His desire to become an actor grew stronger.I remember a conversation with my parents after we watched the regeneration of Jon Pertwee into Tom Baker on 'Doctor Who.'
-I was very young, but we talked about actors and what they do.
-I remember realizing the difference between the character and the actor when they explained it to me.
-I understood very well what a fictional character was – and I'm always uncomfortable when people say that children don't understand the difference between fantasy and reality.
+David excelled academically, especially in English, though he skipped school theater.
+Instead, he joined his father's summer church missions on Great Cumbrae island.
+There he performed in plays based on biblical stories alongside games and activities.
+His desire to become an actor grew stronger.I remember talking with my parents after watching Jon Pertwee regenerate into Tom Baker on 'Doctor Who.'
+I was tiny, but we discussed what actors do.
+I remember understanding the difference between the character and the actor when they explained it.
+I got what a fictional character was – and I hate when people say kids can't tell fantasy from reality.

 Acting Career

-In September 2021, it was announced that David Tennant would play the former FSB agent Alexander Litvinenko, author of the book "Blowing Up Russia: Terror from Within," poisoned with polonium in London, and his wife was played by Margarita Levieva.
+In September 2021, David Tennant was cast as former FSB agent Alexander Litvinenko, author of "Blowing Up Russia: Terror from Within," who was poisoned with polonium in London, with Margarita Levieva playing his wife.
 The four-part series Litvinenko, revealing the details of the murder investigation, was released in 2022.

 David Tennant's Personal Life

-According to his sister, David was never a heartbreaker.
+His sister says David was never much of a heartbreaker.
 He preferred spending time with friends, going to the movies, and attending theater performances.
-Tennant was named Europe's sexiest man four times, but he did not engage in serious relationships with women for a long time.
-Or perhaps, he skillfully concealed his romances from the press.In 2020, David's wife joined him in the TV series "Staged," playing herself just like he did.
+Tennant was named Europe's sexiest man four times, but he didn't get into serious relationships with women for years.
+Or maybe he was just really good at keeping his love life out of the spotlight.

 David Tennant Now

-- One of Tennant's first theater productions in Edinburgh left a lasting impression on him.
-In the pantomime "Shinder, the Magical Monkey," a mechanical toy fell on David and broke his index finger.
+- One of Tennant's first Edinburgh theater productions left a lasting impression.
+In the pantomime "Shinder, the Magical Monkey," a mechanical toy fell on him and broke his index finger.

 - For the actor's 50th birthday, an e-book "Tennant of Clan Macdonald" by Ukrainian author Galina Pavlenko was released with the help and cooperation of Russian journalist Anastasia Koroleva.